skip to content

 Below are a few examples of possible routes to Zoology (these are just a few options, there are many more possible combinations!).

-Students choose four modules to study from sixteen—these modules cover a wide range of topics (animal behaviour, conservation science, ecology, evolution, cell and developmental biology).
+Students choose four modules to study from twenty—these modules cover a wide range of topics (animal behaviour, conservation science, ecology, evolution, cell and developmental biology).
 For more information on the course please visit our Part II Zoology webpage.